Hero Destini 125 Xtec First Ride Review: New Flavour But Same Taste?

 Hero Destini 125 Xtec Start Stop Button

 In terms of handling, the Hero Destini offers a familiar but improved experience.
 It feels light and agile, making it well-suited for everyday use.
 Moreover, the increase in alloy wheel size and tyre dimensions has positively impacted handling, comfort, and stability.
 Thanks to the 12-inch alloys, the Destini seems a tad more sure-footed while attacking corners, and while the outgoing model struggled on bad roads, the 2024 model smooths out road imperfections to a noticeable degree.
 The larger wheelbase and wider tyres enhance stability and predictability at higher speeds.
-Overall, the Destini seems to be well-engineered to handle various road conditions effectively.
+Overall, the Destini seems well-engineered to handle various road conditions effectively.

 Hero Destini 125 Xtec Rear